UAE Hot Topic: the UAE as a Prime Jurisdiction for Family Law

 The Mahr under Sharia is a sum that becomes payable by the husband to the wife on marriage either by agreement between the parties or by operation of law.
 The Mahr or dowry can also be Mu-Ajjal, meaning deferred and thus paid upon divorce or death of the husband on the earlier of the two terms, or a prompt dowry, meaning that it is payable immediately upon the marriage.

 With all this in mind, the recent changes in family law legislation in the UAE aim to provide more protection and rights for individuals, particularly women and children, in family-related matters.
 The UAE also implements civil principles to allow for the familiarity and comfort for expats residing in this jurisdiction.
 These updates reflect the government’s commitment to promoting gender equality and ensuring the well-being of families and children in the country.
-Overall, these changes are a positive step towards creating a more just and equitable legal system for all members of society in the United Arab Emirates, thus make it a prime jurisdiction for family law.
+Overall, these changes are a positive step towards creating a more just and equitable legal system for all members of society in the United Arab Emirates, thus making it a prime jurisdiction for family law.